 The evidence shows how results differ from one sector to another.
 This, on the one hand, limits the possibility to draw a general conclusion about the role of EBA, but, on the other hand, supports the approach followed in this paper of conducting a study using data at product level.
-Indeed, in such a way, we gauge the sector specificities which, otherwise, using aggregated trade flows, would be hidden.
-In fact, results obtained in this paper differ from those found by Pishbahar and Huchet-Bourdon (2008) and Gradeva and Martinez-Zarzoso (2009).
-Pishbahar and Huchet-Bourdon (2008) show that the impact of EBA on EU agricultural imports is always negative when significant.
-This result is analogous to that provided by Gradeva and Martinez-Zarzoso (2009) when they analyse the effect of EBA on EU total imports from those LDCs belonging to the Cotonou agreement.
-On the other hand, our regressions yield results which, in some cases, do not match expectations, but, in others, do, as in the cases of vanilla and crustaceans.
-Broadly speaking, this is an unexpected outcome given that tariff gains due to EBA were not marginal for the 13LDCnot-AC group (see table 2 and figures 3-7).
-In a nutshell, EBA did not divert LDC trade from the rest of the world towards the EU, though 13LDCNot-ACP got substantial tariff gains in the markets taken into consideration.
+Indeed, in such a way, we gauge the sector specificities which, otherwise, would be hidden when using aggregated trade flows.
+With regards the estimations, as said above, regressions yield poor results, except for vanilla and crustaceans.
+This is an unexpected outcome for two reasons, at least.
+The first is that exports from EBA countries absorbed in 2001 accounted for a substantial world market share and secondly that the tariff gains due to EBA were not marginal for the group $13EBA{not-AC}$ (see table 2 and figures 3-7).
+In a nutshell, EBA did not divert LDC trade from the rest of the world towards the EU, though $13EBA{not-AC}$ got a substantial tariff gains in the concerned sectors.

-From an econometric perspective, the unexpected evidence obtained for the clove, coffee and mollusc sectors is due to the fact that the array of exports comprises scant observations regarding LDCs exports.
-In other words, the array of exports from LDCs is composed of a very limited number of positive values or, equivalently, of a massive number of zeros.
+From an econometric perspective, the unexpected evidence obtained for the clove, coffee and mollusc sectors is due to the fact that the array of exports comprises scant observations regarding EBA exports.
+In other words, the array of the margin of preferences under EBA is composed of a very limited number of positive values or, equivalently, by a massive number of zeros.
 This makes the estimation procedures very difficult.
-In brief, LDCs exports to the EU were driven by just a few countries which exported to a restricted number of individual EU importers for a limited number of years.
+In brief, EBA exports to the EU were driven by just a few countries which exported to a restricted number of individual EU importers for a limited number of years.
 By limiting the discussion to the 5-product case studied in this paper, it emerges that there was no radical change in the structure of trade relationships with the EU over the years of application of EBA.
-We observe that no LDC country became a new
+We observe that no EBA country became a new exporter to the EU, a fact that could be interpreted as a result, in these sectors, of the new initiative.
+In addition, EBA countries' world market share in the five analysed sectors tended to diminish, something which may have been due to the role of emerging actors in the world market or/and to the likely tendency within each EBA country to divert production and exports towards other more remunerative sectors.
+The understanding of these facts lies beyond the scope of this work, but it is likely that they are an explanation of the irrelevant effect of EBA revealed in some of our estimations.

-For instance, no country in the 13LDCNot-ACP group exported cloves, coffee and vanilla beans to the EU over the period under scrutiny, only one exported molluscs and, finally, only five exported crustaceans.
-The same applies when considering the 36LDCACP.
+&lt;sup>10 For instance, no country in the 13EBAnot-ACP group exported cloves, coffee and vanilla beans to the EU over the period under scrutiny, only one exported molluscs and, finally, only five exported crustaceans.
+The same applies when considering the 36EBAACP.
 In this case there were just two exporters of cloves and vanilla beans and seven coffee exporting countries.
 Furthermore, these products were imported by a very restricted number of individual EU15 countries and the relative trade flows existed, at maximum, for four out of twelve years.
-As for molluscs, there were just seven 36LDCnot-ACP which exported to the EU, while crustaceans were exported to the EU by twenty five 36LDCnot-ACP.
+As for molluscs, there were just seven 36EBAnot-ACP which exported to the EU, while crustaceans were exported to the EU by twenty five 36EBAnot-ACP.
 Finally, Tanzania only exported vanilla beans to Belgium and, then, just for one year, 2000.